Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 A few benefits of regular golf course maintenance include:

-• Happy members and routine customers—there’s no getting around the fact that a beautiful, well-kept property works wonders for establishing a satisfied clientele who will keep returning to your course.
+• Happy members and routine customers: There’s no getting around the fact that a beautiful, well-kept property works wonders for establishing a satisfied clientele who will keep returning to your course.
 No matter where you’re located, clients will always have other options for golfing, so keeping up with maintenance will put you in the best possible position for attracting routine customers.

-• Positive ROI—by conducting routine maintenance, the results of a highly-functional facility will likely increase your total returns, since they will make up for any associated costs of repairs, inspections, or maintenance equipment.
+• Positive ROI: By conducting routine maintenance, the results of a highly functional facility will likely increase your total returns since they will make up for any associated costs of repairs, inspections or maintenance equipment.
 The resulting positive ROI will be an indication of the efficiency and advantages of your maintenance investments.

-• Competitive with other courses—in order to get (or retain) any business, your golf course will have to be on par—no pun intended—with others in the area.
+• Competitive with other courses: In order to get (or retain) any business, your golf course will have to be on par — no pun intended — with others in the area.
 Assume that your competition invests in regular maintenance, and take the time to ensure a great experience for your own customers.

-• Water conservation—a well-run maintenance team can reduce water usage (and costs) around your facility.
-You can also take water conservation measures by conducting irrigation audits, measuring soil moisture, and exploring alternative water sources.
+• Water conservation: A well-run maintenance team can reduce water usage (and costs) around your facility.
+You can also take water conservation measures by conducting irrigation audits, measuring soil moisture and exploring alternative water sources.

-How to Reduce Golf Course Maintenance Costs
+7 Ways to Reduce Golf Course Maintenance Costs

 It’s probably clear by now that you shouldn’t skimp on proper maintenance if you want to establish a successful golf course.
 That said, you should absolutely consider ways to reduce your overall maintenance costs.
 Here are a few simple ways to ensure a great golfing experience for your guests at a lower cost to you: